Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/README.md

-# Planet-Caravan-Simple-Blog
-Simple Next.JS starter template for Planet Caravan Studios
+This is a final template for [Learn Next.js](https://nextjs.org/learn).